Pay Schedules

 YEARLY30, 7, 31, 7, 30

-You can override these defaults by passing your own arrays.
+You can override these defaults by passing your own arrays in a Update or Create Order request.
 For example, to send reminders 10 and 5 days before each due date:

 {